stjudecloud/theme/docs/01-index.md

 ### Create a PR on the theme repo

-Getting your ideas into the production design system requires **developing** a PR with the following pieces.
+Getting your ideas into the production design system requires **developing** a PR on the theme repo for your Javascript and CSS framework of choice.
+The process for developing and merging your PR should follow these steps:

 1. First, create a live rendered version that lives within an appropriate component on [design.stjude.cloud] (the Fractal site).
 Show [#stjudecloud-design] and ensure that there is agreement that your changes look and behave as expected.
-2. Next, create your component in the Javascript framework your team uses (React or Vue).
+2. Next, create your component in the Javascript and CSS frameworks that your team uses (React/Bootstrap or Vue/Tailwind).
 You only need to create the version which is relevant to your team.
-3. After the first framework is implemented, you can create a draft PR and tag maintainers on the other Javascript frameworks we support to implement their version.
+3. Once the change has been code reviewed, you may merge the PR in.
+This should trigger releases to both the relevant Javascript and CSS NPM packages.

-4. Last, merge the PR when the changes are incorporated into both frameworks.
-This should trigger releases to both NPM packages at the same time.
+At the current time, we don't require that components or changes be incorporated in both Vue/Tailwind or React/Bootstrap at the same time—they can be implemented in each library on an "as needed" basis.

 ### Release changes to Apps

 Finally, the libraries can be updated in each application.
-If changes are site wide and need to be synced (e.g., changes to the Omnibar), it's up to the individual who led the PR to ensure all of the product teams **release** the change on the same date.
+If changes are site-wide and need to be synced (e.g., changes to the Omnibar), it's up to the individual who led the PR to ensure all of the product teams **release** the change on the same date.
 If the changes are optional and not used in every project, updates can be rolled out separately.

 [fractal]: https://fractal.build
 [figma-dsm]: https://www.figma.com/file/SggB3UbUHRylKMZkikdZUB/St.-Jude-Cloud-Design-System